 Approximately three young are born after a 42 - 45-day gestation period.
 Young are weaned at 10 - 12 weeks of age and reach sexual maturity in their first year of life.

 Tree squirrels don’t have fur when they are born and are not able to see.
-They often weigh as little as half an ounce.
+They often weigh as little as 14 grams.

 About half of the squirrels in a population die each year and rarely do individuals live past 4 years of age.